 What services does Amerant Bancorp, Inc. (the "Company") provide?

 The Company operates through its wholly-owned subsidiary bank, Amerant Bank (the “Bank”), and its investment and trust services subsidiaries, Amerant Investments and Amerant Trust.
 The Company provides individuals and businesses in the United States as well as select international clients with deposit, credit and wealth management services

 How many banking centers does Amerant Bank operate?

-The Bank operates 25 banking centers – 18 in South Florida and 7 in the Houston, Texas area, as well as a commercial real estate loan production office in New York City.
+The Bank operates 24 banking centers – 17 in South Florida and 7 in the Houston, Texas area.

 Where are the Company and Amerant Bank headquartered?